Bridging the Gap Between Migration Science, Policymaking, and Public Understanding

 President — Max Planck Institute for the Study of Religious and Ethnic Diversity

-Vice-President — El Colegio de México (COLMEX)
+Vice-President (Americas) — El Colegio de México (COLMEX)

-Vice-President — National University of Singapore
+Vice-President (Asia) — National University of Singapore

 Executive Director of the Secretariat